portovep/dbt-testing-examples/README.md

 - Component test examples with the dbt-unit-testing package
 - Sources contract test examples with the dbt-expectations package
 - Model contracts example with dbt 1.5
-- Data quality checks examples with the dbt-expectations and dbt test
+- CI/CD pipeline example with Github Actions

 ## Roadmap